Created by Roy Huggins

 Roy Huggins’ decidedly downscale Los Angeles private eye STUART BAILEY appeared in one pretty good novel, The Double Take (1946), and launched a career.

-If The Double Take didn't exactly set the world on fire, it did became a stepping stone to a long illustrious career in television for its author, Roy Huggins.
+If The Double Take didn’t exactly set the world on fire, it did became a stepping stone to a long illustrious career in television for both its author and its protagonist.

 So successful, in fact, that Warner Brothers began spewing out copy cat versions such as Hawaiian Eye, Bourbon Street Beat, and Surfside Six almost immediately.
 Other studios were quick to follow suit, and the formula of handsome male leads, “wacky” characters who drop by and “cool” premises and locations, not to mention the now almost-ubitquious 60-minute format, can be seen in everything from Riptide to Magnum P.I. to Las Vegas.

 Not that Huggins ever forgot what started it all.
-He reworked The Double Take for the next thirty years, using it as source material for episodes of 77 Sunset Strip (of course) but also Maverick, The Rockford Files (twice), Baretta, City of Angels and "probably every other series wirth which Huggins was associated," according to Marcia Muller in 1001 Midnights.
+He reworked The Double Take for the next thirty years, using it as source material for episodes of not just 77 Sunset Strip (of course) but also Maverick, The Rockford Files (twice), Baretta, City of Angels and “probably every other series with which Huggins was associated,” according to Marcia Muller in 1001 Midnights.